-Internal Audit gathers information and performs audit testing to examine documents and other records for evidence to ensure internal controls are in place.
-During the audit fieldwork, Internal Audit gathers information to gain an understanding of internal controls and perform detailed testing via review of transactions to evaluate compliance with existing University policies, and adherence to external regulations.
-System related controls are reviewed for data integrity and completeness.
+Audit & Advisory Services gathers information and performs audit testing to examine documents and other records for evidence to ensure internal controls are in place.
+During the audit fieldwork, the audit team gathers information to gain an understanding of internal controls and perform detailed testing via review of transactions to evaluate compliance with existing University policies and adherence to external regulations.
+System-related controls are reviewed for data integrity and completeness.
 During this time, the audit team also provides regular audit status updates to management.

 Auditee Responsibility: Meet with the audit team as necessary and provide requested documentation.